KhaledMoataz/DataLinkLayer_Simulation/README.md

 # wireShark
-Network Simulation project for the DataLink layer with Omnet++.
+a Network Simulation project for the DataLink layer with Omnet++.

 ### Architecture
-We use Mesh Architecture with number of nodes N.
+We use the Mesh Architecture with number of nodes N.

 ### Framing
 We use Flag Bytes with Bit Stuffing for Framing.

 ### Eror Detection & Correction
-We use Hamming for Error Correction in 1 bit.
+We use the Hamming for Error Correction in 1 bit.

 ### Protocol
 We use the Go Back N protocol that uses Sliding Window.